Kochurovskyi/Deep_Neural_Network_Projects/Courses (COURSERA)/readme.md

 2. Week2 - [Introduction to Computer Vision](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/6.%20Introduction%20to%20TensorFlow%20for%20Artificial%20Intelligence/Week%202)
 3. Week3 - [Enhancing Vision with Convolutional Neural Networks](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/6.%20Introduction%20to%20TensorFlow%20for%20Artificial%20Intelligence/Week%203)
 4. Week4 - [Using Real-world Images](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/6.%20Introduction%20to%20TensorFlow%20for%20Artificial%20Intelligence/Week%204)

+## Course 7.
+[Convolutional Neural Networks in TensorFlow](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow)

+In this course you will learn advanced techniques to improve the computer vision model you built in Course 1.
+You will explore how to work with real-world images in different shapes and sizes, visualize the journey of an image through convolutions to understand how a computer “sees” information, plot loss and accuracy, and explore strategies to prevent overfitting, including augmentation and dropout.
+Finally, Course 2 will introduce you to transfer learning and how learned features can be extracted from models.
+The Machine Learning course and Deep Learning Specialization from Andrew Ng teach the most important and foundational principles of Machine Learning and Deep Learning.
+This new deeplearning.ai TensorFlow Specialization teaches you how to use TensorFlow to implement those principles so that you can start building and applying scalable models to real-world problems.
+To develop a deeper understanding of how neural networks work, we recommend that you take the Deep Learning Specialization.

+1. Week1 - [Attempt the cats vs. dogs Kaggle challenge](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow)
+2. Week2 - [Augmentation: A technique to avoid overfitting](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow)
+3. Week3 - [Transfer Learning](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow)
+4. Week4 - [Multiclass Classifications](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow)